slipperfish/HaloCEVR/README.md

 4. Download the latest version of this mod from the [releases page](../../releases)
 5. Extract HaloCEVR.zip and place the files in the same directory as the halo executable (You should see a VR folder, openvr_api.dll and d3d9.dll if done correctly - if you do not see these files your antivirus may be interfering)
 6. Launch the game once to generate a config.txt file in the VR directory
-7. If setting LeftHanded=true in the config, consider selecting the left handed controller bindings in the game's SteamVR controller bindings page
+7. If setting LeftHanded=true in the config, consider selecting the left handed controller bindings in the game's SteamVR controller bindings page if you want the sticks to also be swapped

 ## Uninstalling
 1. Go play the MCC version instead